cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

   (key STRING, value INT)

+.. _sql-limitations:

 Limitations
 -----------
 * The record type must be a structured type, that is, a Java class with fields.
 This is because SQL tables require a structure type at the top level.
-That means, the record type cannot be a primitive, collection or map type.
+This means the record type cannot be a primitive, collection or map type.
 However, these types may appear nested inside the record type.

 * The record type must be that of an actual Java class, not an interface.
 The same applies to the types of any